Del Hayes Press

 Which Air Force Medal of Honor recipient co-invented a pump that made the heart-lung machine possible?

-Which Medal of Honor recipient stowed away on a combat mission to Germany, after being awarded the Medal, and ended up a POW?
+Which Medal of Honor recipient stowed away on a combat mission, after being awarded the Medal, and ended up a POW?

 Bravest of the Brave